Speaking: Vocabulary for Speaking B1 - Lesson 3: Work & Study Terminology

 Activity 2: Describe Your Life

-Work with a partner.
+Work with a partner or practice alone.
 Choose a role (Student or Professional).
-Your partner will ask you questions.
-Answer them using the advanced vocabulary from this lesson.
+Answer the questions below using the advanced vocabulary from this lesson.
+Click 🔊 to hear the questions.

 Your Vocabulary Mission ⭐